 Seeking Dual Diagnosis Treatment in Arizona

 If you or a loved one is suffering from mental health issues and substance abuse, it’s important to get help.
 Admitting there is a problem and asking for help can be the most difficult step.
-At Soul Surgery Rehab we have helped countless people dealing with mental health issues and substance abuse get on the path to recovery.
+At Soul Surgery Rehab in Arizona, we have helped countless people dealing with mental health issues and substance abuse get on the path to recovery.
 We are experienced in helping those with a dual diagnosis and understand that everyone’s treatment plan will be different.
 Soul Surgery understands the conditions that people with a dual diagnosis are facing and knows the balance that is needed for people to recover and stay sober.

-If you think you’re ready to begin your road to sobriety, Soul Surgery Rehab today to speak with someone 24 hours a day, 7 days a week.
+If you think you’re ready to begin your road to sobriety, contact Soul Surgery Rehab today to speak with someone 24 hours a day, 7 days a week.
 You can also send us a message online.
 Let us help you conquer your mental health issues and substance abuse.